 How Long Does It Take to Start a Texas Nonprofit?

 Texas nonprofit filing times vary depending on your filing method.
-Online filings usually get approved within 2 business days.
-If you file by mail, you can expect a response in around 5-7 business days unless you pay the additional $25 expedite fee.
+Online filings usually get approved within 5 business days.
+If you file using a paper form, you can expect a response in around 5-7 business days unless you pay the additional $25 expedite fee for 2-day service.

 Does a Texas Nonprofit Need a Registered Agent?